Jes L. Matsick, Ph.D. (she/her)

 Research Assistants

-Corrinne is 2nd year student double majoring in Psychology and Statistics, with a minor in Women's, Gender, and Sexuality Studies.
-She hopes to attend graduate school in the future and hopefully will enter the field of psychology research.
+Teja is a 2nd year student double majoring in Psychology and Statistics, with a minor in Women's, Gender, and Sexuality Studies.
+They hope to attend graduate school and enter the field of social psychology, with a specific focus on building the body of research about underrepresented gender and ethnic groups and minority stress.

 Bianca Vargas Cilich

-Bianca Vargas Cilich is a 1st year student majoring in Psychology and is considering a minor in Women and Gender Studies.
-Bianca hopes to graduate with a B.A. in Psychology and go on to grad school for Family and Marriage Therapy.
-After graduating, Bianca hopes to become a Licensed Marriage and Family Therapist in order to help families not only understand one another but thrive as a unit.
+Bianca is a junior majoring in Psychology and minoring in Women's, Gender, and Sexuality Studies and Human Development and Family Studies.
+Bianca hopes to graduate with a B.A. in Psychology and go to graduate school for an M.A. in Family and Marriage Therapy.
+After graduating, Bianca hopes to become a Licensed Marriage and Family Therapist to help families not only understand one another but also thrive as a unit.
+Bianca pledges to become a safe place for LGBTQIA+ families and individuals in their future work.

 Former Graduate Students and Graduate Student Affiliates